cpriest/SnapLinksPlus/Contributing.md

 **Firefox**

-You'll need to be using [Firefox Developer][FF-DevEd] edition or newer, and set your *xpinstall.signatures.required* to true in *about:config*.
+You'll need to be using [Firefox Developer][FF-DevEd] edition, and set your *xpinstall.signatures.required* to false in *about:config*.

 There are a number of methods for loading the extension into firefox, I prefer to use is with a *proxy file*.